urs-waldmann/CarND-Advanced-Lane-Lines/writeup.md

 ## Pipeline (video)

 The code to run the pipeline on the project video can be found in the cells in section "Run on videos".
 I copied the pipeline for the single images into a function called `process_image()`.
-The code lines to edit save and watch the video clip is basically from project 1.
+The code lines to edit, save and watch the video clip is basically from project 1.
 I added the code in order to fit it to the current implementation.
 Here's a [link to my video result](./final_project_video.mp4).
 Enjoy!

 ## Discussion

+As we can see in the final project video provided in the previous section, my pipeline works well on the project video.
+It does not work well on the two challenge videos though.
+In this section I want to adress some of the reasons.
+Please note that this list of troubleshooting points is not complete.

+First of all the calibration and thus the undistortion process is not 100% perfect.
+From the undistorted chessboard image further up in this report we see that the check pattern is not 100% rectangular as it is supposed to be.
+Furthermore the binary image can be improved furthermore.
+Additional thresholding techniques can be applied and of course a better combination of those techniques can be used in order to obtain the binary image.
+This is very important because this stabilizes the robustness of the pipeline very much.
+A very good result in this part leads to a stable regocnition of the lane lines under very different and difficult sun, weather and light conditions.
+It also discards lane line-like objects as a potential candidate for the lane line identification.
+A last point of improvement that I want to mention here is my perspective transform.
+It is very rude.
+Rude in the sense that I hardcoded the source and destination points of the transform.
+A better way is to intelligently implement a method that regocnizes the potential lane lines and chooses the source and destination points on that basis in order to get exactly parallel lane lines after a perspective transform of straight lane lines.